 Taking paid surveys is becoming increasingly popular all over the world.
 But the fact remains that many Nigerian companies have yet to fully embrace the concept of paying for customers’ feedback.

-Let’s take Mobrog, one of the world most popular survey sites, for instance.
-For research purpose, I opened two Mobrog accounts.
-One for UK and one for Nigeria.
+Let’s take Mobrog, one of the world’s most popular survey sites, for instance.
+For research purposes, I opened two Mobrog accounts.
+One for the UK and one for Nigeria.

-Another thing I noticed was that the incentives for both countries was comparably miles apart.
+Another thing I noticed was that the incentives for both countries were comparably miles apart.
 I’m sure you know the one with lower incentives.

 All these issues pose huge limitations for anyone looking to earn more than just beer money.

-Like I said, it was for research purpose.
+As I said, it was for research purposes.
 It’s not permitted to have two accounts with the same site; neither is it allowed to take UK surveys while in Nigeria.

-If you do that, your account will get banned and you may end up loosing all you worked for.
+If you do that, your account will get banned and you may end up losing all you worked for.